 A slim bar of typically gray sky roofs these apartments, severe except for their typography.
-The city has plenty of place-names echoing empire: there are streets named for viceroys like Minto and Lansdowne and Curzon; there's a Kipling--and this echo of the man who seized Bengal for the East India Company.
+The city has plenty of place-names echoing empire: there are streets named for viceroys including Minto, Lansdowne and Curzon; there's a Kipling--and there's this echo of the man who seized Bengal for the East India Company.

 Sigh.
 "Why are you taking a picture of that?"
 "Because it's what's here."
 There's quite a bit of it, too, though the tourist-promotion people won't show it.